 - Execute workflows if any exist for the software being deployed.
 Most products have at leastoneof the following workflows:

-For a list of products with workflows to complete post-install configuration, see Mainframe Products using z/OSMF in the Mainframe Common Maintenance Procedures documentation.
+For a list of products with workflows to complete post-install configuration, see Mainframe Products using z/OSMF for Software Management in the Mainframe Common Maintenance Procedures documentation.

 - Upgrade WorkflowUpdates an existing software instance for your product to a new product release.